fernandoescolar/vscode-solution-explorer/README.md

 ### 0.2.25

 Bug fixed #15: the npm package "xml2js" has been replaced by "xml-js".
 The idea behind this modification is to keep the structure of the document as similar to the original.

+Added `vssolution.altSolutionFolders` configuration parameter to allow specify other folder than the root with .sln files.
+It is related with the issue #8.

 ### 0.2.24